peacey/split-vpn/README.md

 <details>
   <summary>How do I safely shutdown the VPN?</summary>

   * Simply send the openvpn process the TERM signal.
-Killswitch and iptables rules will only be removed if the option `REMOVE_KILLSWITCH_ON_EXIT` is set to 1.
+Kill switch and iptables rules will only be removed if the option `REMOVE_KILLSWITCH_ON_EXIT` is set to 1.

     1. If you want to kill all openvpn instances.